-The Artful Life team met with a wide range of residents and neighborhood organizations to listen to their stories and perspectives about Barelas.
-The team met with people individually, by hosting larger gatherings (see below) and also via small block parties and art dinners, engaging in dialogue while creating hand-printed mandalas.
+An Artful Life artist team met with a wide range of residents and neighborhood organizations to listen to their stories and perspectives about Barelas.
+The team met with people individually, by hosting larger gatherings (see below, and via small block parties and art dinners, engaging in dialogue while creating smaller works of art.

-As a result of Phase One, Artful Life formed a resident artist team of adults (2018) and a resident cyouth team (2019) that created and are creating art and performance in Barelas with significant community involvement
+As a result of Phase One, Artful Life formed a resident artist team of adults (2018) and a resident youth team (2019) that envisioned, designed, wrote and created works of art and performance in Barelas with significant community involvement

-The project is being funded by the City of Albuquerque (with thanks to City Councilor Isaac Benton), the McCune Charitable Foundation, and New Mexico Arts as well as a individual donors.
+The Barelas project was generously funded by the City of Albuquerque (with thanks to City Councilor Isaac Benton), the McCune Charitable Foundation, and New Mexico Arts as well as a range of individual donors.

 We are grateful to the following organizations who have collaborated with us and/or served as advisors and consultants since 2015: Casa Barelas, Mainstreet Barelas, National Hispanic Cultural Center, StoryRiders, Dolores Gonzales Elementary School, the Barelas Neighborhood Association, and Working Classroom.

 VIDEO: ¡Iluminarte!
 2019

 Community Engagement 2015-2017